-For decades, doctors and researchers have believed type 2 diabetes is a metabolic disorder.
+For decades, doctors and researchers believed that type 2 diabetes was a metabolic disorder.
 This type of disorder occurs when your body’s natural chemical processes don’t work properly.

 Read on to learn more about the research that’s being done and the implications it may have on the treatment and prevention of type 2 diabetes.

-Type 1 diabetes, sometimes called juvenile diabetes because it’s often diagnosed in children and teens, is an autoimmune disease.
+Type 1 diabetes is an autoimmune disease.
+It’s sometimes called juvenile diabetes because it’s often diagnosed in children and teens.

 In people with type 1 diabetes, the immune system mistakenly attacks the healthy tissues of the body and destroys the insulin-producing cells of the pancreas.
 The damage from these attacks prevents the pancreas from supplying insulin to the body.

-Early research suggests the two types of diabetes may have more in common than previously believed.
-In the last decade, researchers have tested the idea that type 2 diabetes is a type of autoimmune disease, similar to type 1 diabetes.
+Early research suggests that the two types of diabetes may have more in common than previously believed.
+In the last decade, researchers have tested the idea that type 2 diabetes is an autoimmune disease, similar to type 1 diabetes.

 If type 2 diabetes is an autoimmune disease, the discovery may have big implications on our understanding of obesity.
-It will also affect the way obesity-induced type 2 diabetes is treated.
+It’ll also affect the way obesity-induced type 2 diabetes is treated.

 Doctors currently treat type 2 diabetes with two traditional approaches.

-Doctors then typically prescribe oral medications that work in different ways to increase your body’s ability to use insulin, to make less glucose, as well as other actions.
+Doctors then typically prescribe oral medications that work in different ways to increase your body’s ability to use insulin, to make less glucose, and to perform other actions.

 If type 2 diabetes is an autoimmune disease, that could change the treatment strategy.
 Instead of exercise and insulin, doctors might consider immunosuppressant medications.

-One such medicine is called anti-CD20 or rituximab (Rituxan, MabThera).
-This medicine is designed to target and eliminate the immunity cells that are attacking healthy tissue.
+One such immunosuppressant medicine is rituximab (Rituxan, MabThera).
+It belongs to a group of drugs known as anti-CD20 antibodies.
+These medicines are designed to target and eliminate the immunity cells that are attacking healthy tissue.

-In one study, anti-CD20 successfully prevented lab mice at high risk for type 2 diabetes from developing the disorder.
+In one 2011 study, anti-CD20 antibodies successfully prevented lab mice at high risk for type 2 diabetes from developing the disorder.
 The treatment even restored their blood sugar levels to normal.

-Immunosuppressant medications like anti CD-20 could prevent immune system cells, like B cells, from attacking healthy tissue.
+Some research indicates that medications affecting the immune system may benefit people with type 2 diabetes.
+Immunosuppressant medications such as anti-CD20 antibodies could prevent immune system cells, such as B cells, from attacking healthy tissue.

-Currently, anti-CD20 is used to treat some autoimmune diseases.
+Currently, anti-CD20 antibodies are used to treat some autoimmune diseases, including rheumatoid arthritis (RA) and multiple sclerosis (MS).
 Using immunosuppressant medications to treat type 2 diabetes is a long way off, but the early results are promising.

-This news is a big advance in medicine and in the understanding of diabetes.
-Greater understanding of what might be causing this disease is necessary to provide the best and most effective treatments.
+The research suggesting that type 2 diabetes is an autoimmune disease represents a major advancement in medicine and in our understanding of the condition.
+Greater understanding of what might be causing type 2 diabetes is vital to providing the best and most effective treatments.

-If the understanding of type 2 diabetes changes, this may have major implications.
-New research could confirm the disease is indeed an autoimmune disease.
-Then treatment and prevention will turn to novel therapies and medicines that we may not have yet.
-This research opens the door to wider discussions about why and how diabetes develops, and what can be done to stop it.
+Future research could confirm that it is indeed an autoimmune disease.
+Then treatment and prevention will turn to novel therapies and medicines.
+This research opens the door to wider discussions about why and how diabetes develops — and what can be done to stop it.

 More research is needed before type 2 diabetes is considered an autoimmune disease.
 Until that time, talk with your doctor about the future of this research.
-It’s good to have an ongoing conversation with your doctor about the most recent diabetes research.
+It’s good to have an ongoing conversation with them about the most recent diabetes research.